 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes mutual funds, call options, put options, and commodity derivatives that have quoted price.
 The fair value of all commodity derivatives which are traded in the commodity exchanges is valued using the closing price as at the reporting period.
-The mutual funds are valued using the closing NAV.

 Level 2: The fair value of financial instruments that are not traded in an active market (for example, over-the counter derivatives) is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2